|Type of tour:||Guided|

 We continue our journey south, riding from valley to valley towards picturesque Khao Lak.
 The road flattens out a bit as we reach Takua Pa, which is a former Portuguese settlement.
 The region was an important tin-dredging center in the first half of the 20th century, but there remains little evidence of the mining as rubber plantations have covered the dredged land.
 We next ride through one of the worst areas devastated by the 2004 Tsunami.
 You’ll be amazed to see how quickly this area has bounced back and rebuilt.
 There is a small climb to our hotel which is right on the beach and set next to a small national park.
-Meals: BLD.
+Breakfast, lunch, and dinner included.

 Overnight in Khao Lak.

 Day 9: Khao Lak - Phuket (80 miles/128 km)

 The last leg of the tour is to the tropical paradise of Phuket island, Thailand’s largest island.
 There are a couple of small hills to conquer before we leave Khao Lak, but then it’s flat all the way down to Phang Nga and Phuket.
 This road is in excellent condition and you’ll make good time towards our resort on Surin beach.
 Phuket is connected by a bridge to the mainland and we’ll stop for a celebratory picture before riding on to our hotel.
 If we are feeling energetic we can take a very scenic coastal road where there are a few small but steep hills on the way.
 The views are well worth the extra effort though.
 Breakfast, lunch, and dinner included.

 Today is yours to relax and rest after eight days of great riding.
 We can help with arrangements if you’d like to extend your stay at Phuket or organize transfers to the airport for onward flights.
 Breakfast included.